ScottKillen/HiddenDetails/README.md

 The point of this project is to add subtle details to various mod textures while staying true to the original textures.
 Take this belt texture from the [Create](https://www.curseforge.com/minecraft/mc-mods/create) mod for Minecraft, for example.
-Note how this resourcepack adds a subtle serpentine pattern beneth the original texture for a more realistic feel.
+Note how this resource pack adds a subtle serpentine pattern beneath the original texture for a more realistic feel.

 <!-- CONTRIBUTING -->
 ## Contributing